For a faster, more profitable home sale

 For stubborn stains, use mineral spirits (such as Nature Sol).

-The grease that collects on cabinet surfaces in the kitchen is difficult to remove, especially if it’s been sitting there gathering dust for a long time.
-Most often, soap and water, even elbow grease won’t get it off!
+The grease that collects on cabinet surfaces in the kitchen is really difficult to remove, especially if it’s been sitting there gathering dust for a long time.
+Quite often, soap and water, even elbow grease won’t get it off!

-Following are some proven, if somewhat unconventional treatments for removing grease for cleaning kitchen cabinets.
+Following are some proven, if somewhat unconventional treatments I have tried for removing grease for cleaning kitchen cabinets.
 All the following cleaning products have a sacred place in my kitchen cleaning arsenal:

 Goo Gone Degreaser - Many people swear by Goo Gone-- I sure do!
-It’s one of my favorite cleaning products for grease and sticky stuff.
 Apply it to stubborn greasy areas with a slightly damp rag.
 (A little goes a long way.)
 Let it set on greasy areas for about 30 seconds, then wipe off with a dry rag.
 Wash with soap and water to get the residue off, then rinse clean with clear water.

-Goo Gone also removes that impossible sticky residue left behind by decals.
+Goo Gone also removes that impossible sticky residue left behind from decals.

 Johnson’s Scrubbing Bubbles Bathroom Cleaner - This product isn’t meant to be used on wood cabinets, but I’ve been cleaning kitchen cabinets with it for years without any adverse effect.
-You MUST thoroughly rinse it all off!
+You MUST thoroughly rinse it all off, though.

-It works really fast on cabinets--don’t leave it on wood surfaces longer than 2 minutes!
+It works really fast on cabinets--don’t leave it on wood surfaces for longer than 2 minutes.
 Scrubbing Bubbles cuts right through the grease and also works great on stovetops, range hood grease, and the top of a greasy fridge.
 I wipe it off with a wet sponge or rag; rinse, wring and wipe.
 Rinse really well with clear water, then wipe dry.

 Citrus based spray cleaners, like “Orange Power” or “Orange Glo.”
 Follow product instructions.